 A lot of Larry Niven and Jerry Pournelle's collaborative work have a message that technology and science is good, religion and treehugging liberal extremists who hate technology are bad.

-A minor example from 1632: No down-timers... and I mean absolutely no down-timers... appreciate rock and roll music.
+A minor example from 1632: Almost no down-timers appreciate rock and roll music.
 Lots of down-timer country music fans.
 Lots of down-time folk music fans.
 And it goes without saying that opera and orchestral music are beloved.
 But... absolutely no down-timer fans of rock and roll.
 Not even relatively "light" rock and roll like the early Beatles.
 And the less said about the reaction to rap music the better.
 Coincidentally, these views happen to mirror the musical tastes of Eric Flint almost precisely.

-The West Wing varied a lot over time — the writing staff was mostly Republican in later seasons, leading to things like Arnold Vinick being the better candidate in the Season 7 election, to the point where he would have won had actor John Spencer not died, forcing a last-minute rewrite.
+The West Wing varied a lot over time — the writing staff was mostly Republican in later seasons, leading to things like Arnold Vinick being the better candidate in the Season 7 election.

-Sorkin's follow-up, Studio 60 on the Sunset Strip took the preachiness and turned it Up to Eleven.
+Aaron Sorkin's follow-up to Wing, Studio 60 on the Sunset Strip took the preachiness and turned it Up to Eleven.
 And then squared it.
 This was parodied in the early episodes of 30 Rock, with Lemon ranting about something, then getting confused about the statistics before concluding, "I gotta read more."

 MacGyver pretty much turned into a show protesting societal wrongs after a couple seasons.
 The most glaring was probably the one that opened with a warning about a graphic portrayal of a de-horned rhinoceros, then spent about half its running time explaining the poaching in Africa and ended with Richard Dean Anderson as himself narrating about what can be done about it.
 Very Special Episode, indeed.